lsc-sde/iac-flux-observability-metrics/docs/main.md

     * Help to maintain auditability of how sensitive data has been used
 * 2.2.16 - A TRE should record computational resource usage at the user or aggregate level (Recommended)
     * Useful for optimising the allocation of resources, and managing costs
-    * Usage monitoring and reporting is supported for both k8s components (i.e. pods, containers) and application-level resources (i.e. K8TRE workspaces).
+    * Usage monitoring and reporting is supported for both k8s components (i.e. pods, containers) and application-level resources (i.e. workspaces).

 ## Architecture & Integration
-The analytics service design relies on a set of FluxCD kustomizations to define the deployment of key components (i.e. prometheus, grafana) and custom resource metric overlays to provision the service within a K8TRE instance.
-TRE operators can choose to integrate this service as part of an K8TRE instance deployment by including a reference to its [git repository](https://github.com/lsc-sde/iac-flux-observability-metrics) in the [central helm configuration](https://github.com/lsc-sde/iac-helm-lscsde-flux) and [flux configuration](https://github.com/lsc-sde/iac-flux-lscsde) repositories that control your K8TRE deployment settings.
-Specifically, in the helm configuration repository for the K8TRE, edit the values.yaml file similar to:
+The analytics service design relies on a set of FluxCD kustomizations to define the deployment of key components (i.e. prometheus, grafana) and custom resource metric overlays to provision the service within an instance.
+TRE operators can choose to integrate this service as part of an instance deployment by including a reference to its [git repository](https://github.com/lsc-sde/iac-flux-observability-metrics) in the [central helm configuration](https://github.com/lsc-sde/iac-helm-lscsde-flux) and [flux configuration](https://github.com/lsc-sde/iac-flux-lscsde) repositories that control your deployment settings.
+Specifically, in the helm configuration repository for the instance, edit the values.yaml file similar to:

 ```yaml
   observability_metrics: